mohsinziabutt/Python-Login-Form-1/README.md

 # Python-Login-Form-1
-This form was created in QT_Designer and then converted in to Python-UI
+This form was created in Qt Designer and then converted in to Python UI

 Design Look: